-Tempted to write this off as paranoia?
-Consider the recent case against Nest filed by Canadian Gordon Flatt, who discovered three hidden cameras while staying in his brother’s Manhattan apartment, including one behind a bed’s headboard.
-(Nest, the maker of the devices, has refused to reveal the identity of the person who had set up a one-month subscription).
+It doesn't happen frequently, but it does occur.
+Consider the case against Nest filed by Canadian Gordon Flatt who discovered three hidden cameras while staying in his brother’s Manhattan apartment, including one behind a bed’s headboard.
+(Nest, the maker of the devices, refused to identify the person who set up a one-month subscription).

-[Editor’s Note: An earlier version of this post was published in July 2018.
-We are presenting it again with updated information for September 2019.]
+[Editor’s Note: An earlier version of this article was published in September 2020.
+We are presenting it again in case you missed it.]

 “Hidden cameras are an epidemic in NYC, and people don’t even realize how bad it is,” says Jimmie Mesis, owner of USA Bug Sweeps, which specializes in finding hidden cameras in NYC apartments.